Bizzabo vs Cvent: A Comprehensive Comparison

 Both Bizzabo and Cvent are investing in AI, with different approaches.

-Cvent's CventIQ covers more ground: AI-generated RFP proposals (cutting hotel response time to 81 minutes vs. the 4-hour average), AI writing assistants for event descriptions and emails, personalized session recommendations, live session transcripts with bookmarkable "Snapshots," and AI feedback summarization.
+Cvent's CventIQ covers more ground: AI-generated RFP proposals that cut hotel response time to 81 minutes versus the 4-hour industry average, AI writing assistants for event descriptions and emails, personalized session recommendations, live session transcripts with bookmarkable Snapshots, and AI feedback summarization.
+The Goldcast acquisition added AI video repurposing that generates social clips and blog posts from event recordings.
+Cvent has 200 staff dedicated to AI.

 ZoomInfo's AI operates in a different domain.
-The GTM Context Graph processes 1.5B+ data points daily, analyzing patterns across thousands of deals to identify which accounts are in-market and why.
-GTM Workspace uses its built-in AI agent to draft outreach that addresses concerns from recent conversations and prioritize accounts by buying signal strength.
+The GTM Context Graph analyzes patterns across thousands of deals to identify which accounts are in-market and why -- including which event-sourced leads match your historical win profile.
+GTM Workspace uses its built-in AI agent to draft outreach grounded in deal context and prioritize accounts by buying signal strength.
+GTM Studio lets marketers and RevOps teams build plays targeting accounts that match proven win patterns.

 Pricing and total cost of ownership